ubern-mia/pyradise/docs/reference/pyradise.fileio.selection.rst

-In this module a :class:`SeriesInfoSelector` base class is provided and several :class:`SeriesInfoSelector` implementations which can be used to select specific :class:`~pyradise.fileio.series_info.SeriesInfo` entries according to the :class:`~pyradise.data.modality.Modality`, :class:`~pyradise.data.organ.Organ`, or :class:`~pyradise.data.rater.Rater`.
+In this module a :class:`SeriesInfoSelector` base class is provided and several :class:`SeriesInfoSelector` implementations which can be used to select specific :class:`~pyradise.fileio.series_info.SeriesInfo` entries according to the :class:`~pyradise.data.modality.Modality`, :class:`~pyradise.data.organ.Organ`, or :class:`~pyradise.data.annotator.Annotator`.
 In addition, two :class:`SeriesInfoSelector` implementations are provided to exclude all :class:`~pyradise.fileio.series_info.DicomSeriesRegistrationInfo` entries and all :class:`~pyradise.fileio.series_info.DicomSeriesRTSSInfo` entries such that no registration is applied to the data during loading and that no DICOM-RTSS is loaded, respectively.